 The Academy council comprises of the Headteacher and number of non-Trustee members.
-It is Academy Council is chaired by one of its members.
-They provide local challenge to the Headteacher using the published School Improvement Plan as a basis for their monitoring.
+It is Academy Council is chaired by one of its members and provides local challenge to the Headteachers using the published School Improvement Plans as a basis for their joint monitoring.

 During our recent Ofsted (September 2018) several positive comments were made about the effectiveness of our governance team and how they work to develop the school.

 'Governors in the small local academy council take their role seriously.
 They are

 passionate about the school and ambitious for the pupils. '